ndelacruzoliver/ndelacruzoliver.github.io/index.md

 Dates Employed: May 2011 – Aug 2013<br>
 Location: Philippines<br>
 Design Engineer II<br>
-- Developed a multi-threaded Java EE Application.
+- Developed a multi-threaded Java EE application.
-- Went to Japan to support the system testing and bug fixing of the project.
+- I went to Japan to support system testing and bug fix of the project.
-- Developed a module that uses a round-robin database tool to display data in graph.
+- Created a module that uses a round-robin database tool to display data in the graph.
 - Ported Java EE application from Java 1.4 to Java 7.
-- Conducted training and mentored junior programmers in Java programming.
+- Conducted Java programming training and mentored junior programmers.

 Design Engineer I<br>
+- I became certified in Java programming language.
 - Developed Perl scripts for changing the configuration value of a server.
-- Responsible for the development of Servlet module in a Java EE Application.
+- Handled the development of the Servlet module of the Java EE application.
-- Supported the unit testing and bug fix of C++ project of other team.
+- Supported the unit testing and bug fix of the C++ project of other teams.
-- Became adept in Java programming language.

 Technologies: Perl, C/C++, Java, MySQL, JUnit, JMeter, HTML, Javascript, JSP, WebLogic, Apache Tomcat